The Maldives travel advice

 With approximately 100 different resorts, deciding where to stay in the Maldives can be confusing.

 Unlike many worldwide destinations the resort island is the complete focus of the trip so it's imperative that you stay on an island that suits your requirements.
-We have our favourites but the following collection offer a variety of grades, styles and hotel concepts to suit your interest.
+We have our favorites, but the following collection offer a variety of grades, styles and hotel concepts to suit your interest.

 Our specialists have visited a large number of resorts and their feedback as well as comments from previous Audley clients has guided us in our selection.

 The local language is Maldivian Divehi, a dialect of Sinhala (spoken by the majority of Sri Lankans), while the script is derived from Arabic.
 Most officials speak English and it is the first language in most resorts.

 You will find a huge variety of international cuisine in resorts around the Maldives and an excellent choice of fish and seafood dishes.
 Most resorts also serve a variety of Asian and European cuisine as a buffet or from an à la carte menu.
 All drinks are imported and prices for alcoholic drinks can be high.

 Service charges are already included on the services booked by Audley Travel.
 Some resorts automatically add 10% to bills for additional services.
 Where is not included a 10% tip is expected.